-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET

-unfortunately lacks.
+IRSG also supports EIOPA's aim to change the calibration for infrastructure equity investments.
+For listed equity the IRSG supports the reduced risk charge of 30 - 39%.
+However, a separate proposal for unlisted infrastructure equity is needed.
+The proposal should take into account the low correlation between unlisted infrastructure equity and other asset classes which the EIOPA proposal unfortunately lacks.
 The IRSG acknowledges the difficulties of finding a valid data base for unlisted equity.
 But it also believes that listed equities should not be used as a proxy to calibrate the risk capital charge for unlisted infrastructure equity.

 IRSG is concerned about the additional requirements for risk management, including the requirement on stress testing.
 With regard to the prudent person principle, these requirements do not seem necessary, but only cause additional efforts and costs.
 This is contradictory to the political objective facilitating the long term financing of infrastructure development.
 Therefore the impact of new requirements and whether they are really necessary should be carefully considered.

+Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.2015 23:59 CET

 Section 2.1.

 Section 2.2.

 Section 2.3.

 Section 2.3.1.

 Section 2.3.2.

 Section 2.3.3.

 Section 2.4.

 Section 2.4.1.

 Section 2.4.2.

 Section 2.5.

-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET

 Section 2.5.1.

 Section 2.5.2.

 Section 2.5.3.

 Section 3.1.
 IRSG believes that EIOPA should also consider the inclusion of infrastructure investments in the form of both secured and securitized corporate debt.
 Otherwise, the definition might miss a lot of the infrastructure universe, including projects that might receive EFSI support.
+Public

 The general approach of excluding "infrastructure corporates" and the narrowing of the analysis to infrastructure project finance appears unjustified.
 For instance corporates that focus on an operating energy grid will certainly display a different (meaning: better) risk profile than "other corporates".
 Further, it should be irrelevant whether or not certain market participants, such as corporates operating in the infrastructure sector, have difficulties obtaining funding.
-Basically, 'infrastructure corporates' - and not only single infrastructure projects - could qualify for an infrastructure asset, if the majority of their business activities indeed lie with providing infrastructure services.
-The delineation between such 'infrastructure corporates' and project financings in the narrow sense, requires an adequate internal risk assessment approach for such a non-routine investment.
-IRSG strongly believes that the risk profile of "infrastructure corporates", i.e. businesses which operate infrastructure assets, but are long dated or perpetual (i.e. not limited-life) businesses, should be included within the scope.
-Infrastructure project finance is only a subset of infrastructure finance and therefore of available infrastructure debt and equity.
-Most such corporates are limited either by licensing or permitting restrictions or by contractual covenants in their financing from engaging in Public